passy1977/pocket-backend/README.md

 java -jar target/pocket-backend-5.0.0.jar
 ```

-## 🐳 Docker Deployment
+## 🐳 Docker/Podman Deployment

-### Quick Docker Setup (Recommended)
+### Quick Setup (Recommended)

-The easiest way to deploy Pocket Backend is using the automated Docker setup script:
+The easiest way to deploy Pocket Backend is using the automated setup script that **automatically detects and uses Docker or Podman**:

 ```bash
 # Clone and setup